Pazitos10/time-tracker-cli/README.md

 #### TODO:

-- [ ] Add functions to estimate the time spent working in a project.
+- [ ] Add more functions to estimate the time spent working in a project (total, mean per day).
-- [ ] Add an argument to request a "report" of the time spent working in a project.
+- [x] Add an argument to request a "report" of the time spent working in a project.
 - [ ] Define behavior for unfinished sessions.
 - [ ] Add more documentation.
 - [ ] Add a simple GUI (optional).